 Cystic adventitial disease (CAD) is an uncommon vascular pathology predominantly affecting peripheral vessels.
 The vast majority of cases occur in arteries, with venous involvement being an extremely rare occurrence 8.

 It typically affects young to middle-aged individuals without evidence of atherosclerosis or other systemic vascular disease.
 There is a recognised male predilection with a M:F ratio of ~15:1 9.

 Although cystic adventitial disease can affect any peripheral vessel, there is a striking predilection in the popliteal region, affected in ~85% of cases 1,3-4.

 The condition is characterised by a collection of mucinous material (mucous cysts) within adventitial wall of the affected vessel.

 May show multiple anechoic to hypoechoic lesions within the affected arterial wall.
-Colour Doppler interrogation show no flow within the lesions.
-May also show associated arterial stenoses with relevant changes in arterial Doppler wave flow and velocity.
+Colour Doppler interrogation shows no flow within the lesions.
+There may also be associated arterial stenoses, with relevant changes in arterial Doppler wave flow and velocity.